 Summary

-The ASUS ROG Strix Scar 15 G533 laptop with a WQHD 240Hz panel, an Intel Alder Lake Core i9-12900H, and Nvidia RTX 3070 Ti, checks off most boxes of gaming enthusiasts.
-However, the laptop has limited display angles, high heat, and noise emissions under load, and no biometric login, making it not an ideal choice for video editing.
+The ASUS ROG Strix Scar 15 G533 impresses with its powerful Intel Alder Lake Core i9-12900H and Nvidia RTX 3070 Ti performance, as well as its sturdy construction and fast Wi-Fi 6E.
+However, it has limited display angle, high heat and noise emissions under load, and subpar battery backup.

 Alternatives